-Deadlines for lodging breaches with the Authority
+Deadlines for lodging breaches and appeals with the Authority

 Deadlines for lodging breaches vary according to the type of breach.
-As the OLNA is implemented six times each calendar year, lodgement and resolution of student breaches must be prompt to avoid affecting students' future opportunities.
+As the OLNA is implemented six times each calendar year, lodgement and resolution of breaches must be prompt to avoid affecting students' future opportunities to sit the OLNA.

-- Lodgement of an alleged educator breach must be within two years of occurrence. - Lodgement of an alleged student breach must be no later than two weeks after the testing window has closed. - Appeal of committee decision must be within eight calendar days from notification of the decision and before the next OLNA window.
+- Lodgement of an alleged educator breach must be as soon as possible after occurrence as the alleged breach may impact student results or opportunities for students to sit the OLNA. - Lodgement of an alleged student breach must be no later than three days after the testing window has closed. - Lodgement of an appeal of committee decision of student breaches must be within eight calendar days from notification of the decision.